udu-games/UDU_SDK_package/README.md

 # UDU_SDK_package

-Welcome to the UDU Controller Software Development Kit (SDK)!

 * This document provides detailed informations on how to get started with the UDU SDK, including system requirements, installation instructions, guides, references and usage examples.
 ---